 - Select a data type that you would like to prepare a schema markup.

 - Then write the URL of the web page that you wish to mark up.

 - Then click a “Start Tagging” Button.
 Now, you will be able to tag the data.

-- For tagging, select the words and click it.
+- For tagging, select the words and click them.
 You will get lists of tags.
 Choose an appropriate tag to set it.

-- If there are any missing tags then you can add it through the “Add missing tags” button found in the bottom of the right sidebar.
+- If there are any missing tags then you can add them through the “Add missing tags” button found at the bottom of the right sidebar.

 - After you tag all the data, you can now create the Markup code by pressing the “Create HTML” button found at the top of the right sidebar.

 Now copy the markup and apply it to your WordPress website.
 If you have any doubts then you can check the code at Google Structured Data Testing Tool.

 Unlike Google Structured Data Markup Helper, generating markup code through Schema Markup Generators is quite different.

 - Choose your desired schema from the dropdown menu.